jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) Subsection (6) applies—
   (a) for the purposes of section MF 6 of the Income Tax Act 2007; and (b) when a person has received payments under section 80KN for the whole of a tax year.
-(6) The person is entitled to a tax credit for the tax year equal to an amount calculated using the formula—tax credit +total amount of instalments53.
+(6) The person is entitled to a tax credit for the tax year equal to an amount calculated using the formula—tax credit+total amount of instalments53.
 (7) In the formula in subsection (6),—
   (a) tax credit is the amount of the tax credit for the tax year calculated for the person under—
     (i) section MD 1 of the Income Tax Act 2007, if the person is entitled to a family assistance credit: